 For many people, winter is the perfect situation for developing anxiety and depression.
 The sun is not out as much.
 Isolation is more common.
 The coronavirus is still taking lives.
 This, coupled with addiction recovery, may make it hard for you to avoid relapse.
-Yet, mental health during the winter is critical to maintain.
 Our team at Crestview Recovery in Portland can help you every step of the way during the winter or any season.

 Why Does Your Mental Health During the Winter Suffer So Much?